hanslhansl/cpptkinter/README.md

 Python objects are reference counted: They get destroyed once no reference remains.
 Reference cycles are (in theory) broken by the garbage collector.

 In c++ reference counting is usually done using [std::shared_ptr](https://en.cppreference.com/w/cpp/memory/shared_ptr).
 This solution has three major drawbacks:
-- shared_ptr doesn't provide an algorithm for breaking reference cycles.
-If e.g. a master has a reference to its slave and vice versa these two objects will never be destructed because their reference count never reaches 0.
+- The contained object is accessed using the pointer syntax `ptr->member` instead of `obj.member`.
 - A shared_ptr can point to null.
 Dereferencing such an empty shared_ptr invokes undefined behaviour.
-- The contained object is accessed using the pointer syntax `ptr->member` instead of `obj.member`.
+- shared_ptr doesn't provide an algorithm for breaking reference cycles.
+If e.g. a master has a reference to its slave and vice versa these two objects will never be destructed because their reference count never reaches 0.

-_Cpptkinter_ solves problem 2 and 3 with wrapper classes.
+_Cpptkinter_ solves problem 1 and 2 with wrapper classes.
 These classes are essentially a combination of the [pimpl idiom](https://en.cppreference.com/w/cpp/language/pimpl) and `std::shared_ptr`.
 They hold an owning reference to an implementation struct which contains the members (and potentially virtual member functions).
-The member functions are implemented inside the wrapper class instead of inside the implementation struct (solving problem 3).
+The member functions are implemented inside the wrapper class instead of inside the implementation struct (solving problem 1).
 Because the shared_ptr isn't exposed to the outside the library can guarantee that no reference ever points to null (solving problem 2).

-Problem 1 isn't solved as of yet.
-See [this issue](/../../issues/1) for further information.
+Problem 3 isn't solved as of yet.
+See [this issue](/../../issues/1) for further information. `cpptkinter::utility::weak` provides a weak reference mechanism which can be used to break reference cycles.
 ### converting objects from c++ to tcl
 ### converting objects from tcl to c++
 ## thread safety